Stacy Clinesmith: Coaching career

 Clinesmith received her first coaching job as Director of Basketball Operations for the Oregon State Beavers women's basketball program during the 2008–2009 season.
 Clinesmith received her first assistant coaching job at Central Washington Wildcats women's basketball program during the 2010–2011 season.
 Clinesmith was promoted to interim head coach for the CWU Wildcats in March 2011, but she left to become assistant coach for the Santa Clara Broncos in June of that year.
 Clinesmith remained as assistant coach for the Broncos until the end of the 2013–2014 season.
 In May 2014, Clinesmith was hired as an assistant coach for the Gonzaga Bulldogs women's basketball program.

+Hall of Fame

+Clinesmith was inducted into the Inland Northwest Sports Hall of Fame at the Spokane Arena in October 2024.

 Personal life

 Clinesmith has/had hobbies in other sports, such as mountain biking and wakeboarding.